krypt0k1/Pen_Testing_Live_Targets-Project/README.md

      * Title: AND boolean-based blind - WHERE or HAVING clause
      * Payload: id=3' AND 2971=2971 AND 'bcTH'='bcTH

-      Comments after testing: Returned the information for User Irene Boling, see below:
+    Comments after testing: Returned the information for User Irene Boling; see below:

   * Irene Boling